Military families sue federal government over Red Hill fuel leak

 “The Navy is focused on ensuring the safety and health of those impacted from the November 2021 fuel spill,” the Navy’s statement reads.
 “Nothing is more important than the health, safety, and well-being of our people, their families, and our community neighbors.
 Providing clean, safe, drinking water to our families and communities, and ensuring their continued health and safety concerns are addressed are our highest priorities.”

 In November, hundreds of families on the Navy’s drinking water system began reporting fuel odors coming from their taps and said they were getting sick with nausea, vomiting, diarrhea, burning and itching skin and rashes.
-Navy and state health officials subsequently confirmed what many already suspected – that fuel from the Navy’s underground Red Hill fuel facility had contaminated the drinking water.
-The polluted drinking water well sits just 2,400 feet downgradient of the tanks that have a long history of leaks.
+Navy and state health officials subsequently confirmed what many already suspected — that fuel from the Navy’s underground Red Hill fuel facility had contaminated the drinking water.
+The polluted drinking water well sits just 2,400 feet downslope from the tanks, which have a long history of leaks.

 The families suing the federal government all say that in addition to the immediate health effects they suffered at the time of the contamination, they’ve continued to suffer numerous maladies.

-Her children are also having health problems, according to the lawsuit, which says her children had abnormal lab results in August relating to their liver, kidney and pancreas.
+Her children are also having health problems, according to the lawsuit, which says her children had abnormal lab results in August relating to liver, kidney and pancreas function.

 The lawsuit alleges that the military provided inadequate medical care and providers refused to order basic blood screening to check for toxic exposure.